cheblin/AdHoc-protocol/README.md

 ![image](https://user-images.githubusercontent.com/29354319/70128574-0a404880-16b8-11ea-8a4d-efa8a7358dc1.png)

 It is possible to leverage this knowledge to minimize the amount of data transmission.
-As protocol creator, you know your numbers better than any generator, and annotations are the means by which you share your knowledge with the generator.

 Based on this information, code generator can skip or use [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding)  compression algorithm, which allows good and with small resource load, reduces the sending data amount.
 This is achieved by skipping from the transmission of the higher if they are zeros, bytes and then restoring them on the receiving side.